 Bamboo flatware might develop splinters or cracks and it can break if you apply too much pressure.

 Bamboo knives work fine for cutting soft foods and for spreading jams or butter but they are not efficient for cutting meat.

 Bamboo cutlery is more resistant to staining than wooden utensils but it still can get stained with some foods.

 The production cost for bamboo cutlery is higher than for plastic cutlery, yet the cost can be significantly lowered by recycling and reusing.

 Bamboo flatware is easy to clean.
 If possible, clean your flatware right after use to prevent food particles from drying up.
 Wash by hand with warm, soapy water.
 Towel dry right away with a clean, dry cloth.
 To prolong the life of your bamboo flatware, don’t put it in the dishwasher or submerge it in water for too long.

 To sanitize bamboo flatware, use a mild bleach solution (1 tablespoon of bleach per gallon of water).
 Rinse thoroughly with pure water when finished.

-To extend life and give and them a beautiful shine, treat your bamboo utensils with a food-safe mineral oil periodically.
-Seasoning will also prevent bamboo from absorbing food stains or odors.
+To extend the life and give and them a beautiful shine, treat your bamboo utensils with food-safe mineral oil periodically.
+Seasoning will also prevent the bamboo from absorbing food stains or odors.

 Don’t put bamboo utensils in the microwave, as over-drying can shorten the lifespan of bamboo products.